 - Midway Peace Park name adopted by City Council - March 21, 2018

-- Design Advisory Committee will hold three meetings to determine park program, components, and design layout - March - June 2018
+- Design Advisory Committee held three meetings to determine park program, components, and design layout - March - June 2018

-- Open House to show refined park concept – July 2018 (check back for exact date and time)
+- Open House to show refined park concept – September 29, 2018 (see above for details)

 - Re-bidding was completed in July 2019